Compressive Sampling of Ensembles of Correlated Signals: Main Results: Sampling Architectures

 \subsection{Architecture 1: Random sampling of time-dispersed correlated signals}

-The architecture presented in this section, shown in Figure \ref{fig:RD-Random-sampling}, consists of one non-uniform sampling (NUS) ADC per channel.
+The architecture presented in this section, shown in Figure \ref{fig:Random-sampling}, consists of one non-uniform sampling (nus) ADC per channel.
 Each ADC takes samples at randomly selected locations, and these locations are chosen independently from channel to channel.
-Over the time interval $t \in [0,1)$, a NUS ADC takes input signal $x_m(t)$ and returns the samples $\{x_m(t_k): t_k \in T_m \subset \{0,1/W, \ldots, 1-1/W\}$.
+Over the time interval $t \in [0,1)$, a nus ADC takes input signal $x_m(t)$ and returns the samples $\{x_m(t_k): t_k \in T_m \subset \{0,1/W, \ldots, 1-1/W\}$.
 The average sampling rate in each channel is $|T_m| = \O$.
-The net action of all $M$ NUS ADCs is to return $M\O$ random samples of the input signal ensemble on uniform grid.
+Collectively, $M$ nus ADCs return $M\O$ random samples of the input signal ensemble on a uniform grid.

-The sampling model is equivalent to observing $L = M\O$ randomly chosen entries of the matrix of samples $\x$, defined in \eqref{eq:RD-Cdef}.
-This problem is exactly the same as the matrix-completion problem \cite{candes09ex}, which states that given a small number of entries of a low-rank matrix, we can {\em fill in} the missing entries under some incoherence assumptions on the matrix $\vm{X}$.
-Since $\vm{X}$ is rank-$R$, its svd is
+Sampling model is equivalent to observing $M\O$ randomly chosen entries of the matrix of samples $\mX$, defined in \eqref{eq:Cdef}.
+This problem is exactly the same as the matrix-completion problem \cite{candes09ex}, where given a few randomly chosen entries of a low-rank matrix enable us to {\em fill in} the missing entries under some incoherence assumptions on the matrix $\mX$.
+Since $\mX$ is rank-$R$, its SVD is

-where $\vm{U} \in \mathbb{R}^{M \times R}$, $\vm{\Sigma} \in \mathbb{R}^{R \times R}$, and $\vm{V} \in \mathbb{R}^{W \times R}$.
+where $\mU \in \mathbb{R}^{M \times R}$, $\mSigma \in \mathbb{R}^{R \times R}$, and $\mV \in \mathbb{R}^{W \times R}$.
 The coherence is then defined as